apolloni4n/apolloni4n/README.md

 ### Hi there 👋
 * 👦 I'm Ikram or (apollon)
 * 🖥 Interested in Cyber Security and Philosophy.
-- 🖥  I'm an engineering student in cybersecurity
+- 🖥  I'm a cybersecurity engineer from Morocco
 - 🌱 I’m learning English and German
 - 📫 Want to contact me for whatever reason?
-Discord : apolloni4n#1126 XD
+Discord : dionysian#1126 XD
-- Or (email:  aihpos@tuta.io)
+- Or (email: ikrambourhim21@gmail.com)
 ![](https://komarev.com/ghpvc/?username=ikramsofia&color=brightgreen)
 </p>
 <p align="center">